-Due to the time it takes for a respondent to complete a victim form, it is not feasible for a heavily victimised respondent to fill in a victim form for each incident they experienced.
+Due to the time required for a respondent to complete a victim form, it is not feasible for a heavily victimised respondent to fill in a victim form for each and every incident they experienced.
 For this reason, the survey capped the number of victim forms that any individual respondent could complete, at eight.
 A cap of eight victim forms was chosen as it achieved an optimal balance between survey length and maximisation of incident data collection.
+Completion of the psychological violence victim form also counted towards the cap of eight.